 College Transitioning : A guide developed by the Michigan Rehabilitation Services to provide resources and information to perspective college students with disabilities.
 This guide is intended to explain the transition process by :

 - Giving an overview of postsecondary support service

 - Familiarizing the reader with the procedures for requesting and receiving services

 - Identifying the appropriate documentation to qualify

 - Almost all of the information you would ever want to know about a specific college can be found by visiting that school's website.
 Find information on admission requirements, scholarships, financial aid, and much more.
 Each college will have their own online application located on their website.
 To find a school's website, simply Google the name of the college.

-- For more information about a particular college, see your counselor or Mrs. Granroth in the Carreer Center.
+- For more information about a particular college, see your counselor or stop by the career center.